jeffbcross/material/THEMING.md

 gulp build-theme -t my-theme
 ```

-to generate the theme file `dist/themes/my-theme.css`; which must be manually added to their project(s).
+to generate the theme file `dist/themes/my-theme.css`; which must be manually added to your project(s).

 The application can now be easily themed using the `md-theme` directive: